 My current solution

-now) can serve as inspiration as to how to build a web
+can serve as inspiration as to how to build a web site according to

 The site is a folder of mostly static HTML files, enhanced by zero, one or two PHP includes, depending on the page: